Legal Advice for Compensation Insurance Claims & TPD Payouts

 The Civil Liability Act also addresses the liability of public authorities, such as government departments and local councils.
 It outlines the circumstances in which they can be held liable for negligence and the conditions for suing them.

-There are four elements you need to prove to have a successful civil liability claim in Queensland.
+You must prove four elements to make a successful civil liability claim in Queensland.

-Thirdly, you must establish that you suffered an injury or loss as a result of the duty breach.
+3. Establish that you suffered an injury or loss because of the duty breach.

 Get Started Now- It's Free